Redadaghouj/WebStarterPack-Dashboard/README.md

-# Web Starter Pack - Dashboard
+# Web Starter Pack - User Dashboard

 A modern and customizable dashboard template, ideal for building admin panels or user interfaces.
 It includes pre-designed layouts for profile, settings, and project management pages.